acdh-oeaw/cr-xq-mets/README.md

 Build
 =====

+* Copy build.properties.default to build.properties and edit to your needs.
 * Build the SADE modules for eXist with ant.
 * Build the distribution zip file with build.sh from dist-utils.